The Cement Garden (film): Critical reception

 On Rotten Tomatoes, the film has an approval rating of 82% based on 11 reviews.
-Of the film, Roger Ebert wrote director Birkin “uses nuance, timing and Edward Shearmer's unsettling music to create an atmosphere in which outside values cease to matter, and life becomes a series of skirmishes between hostility and temptation.
-There is a little of ‘Lord of the Flies’ lurking here somewhere…[the film] leads us into a world where some secrets are hidden and others indulged, and there is no restraint on its dark impulses”.
-In a more critical review, John Powers noted, “Though the young actors are terrific, the movie doesn’t yield its meanings easily.
-It hints at many themes—the origins of gender roles, the triumph of nature over culture, the future of England itself—but preserves the hermetic density of a parable”.
+Of the film, Roger Ebert wrote director Birkin "uses nuance, timing and Edward Shearmer's unsettling music to create an atmosphere in which outside values cease to matter, and life becomes a series of skirmishes between hostility and temptation.
+There is a little of Lord of the Flies lurking here somewhere…[the film] leads us into a world where some secrets are hidden and others indulged, and there is no restraint on its dark impulses".
+In a more critical review, John Powers noted in New York magazine, "Though the young actors are terrific, the movie doesn't yield its meanings easily.
+It hints at many themes—the origins of gender roles, the triumph of nature over culture, the future of England itself—but preserves the hermetic density of a parable".

 Box office

 The film opened on 22 October 1993 in the United Kingdom on 10 screens and grossed £24,018 for the weekend.
 It went on to gross £126,874 in the UK.